 Can an entire part of a city be considered a landmark?
 It can if it’s a UNESCO World Heritage Site, which is exactly why you need to visit the old town of Bern!
 The city was founded in the 12th century and expanded slowly over the next several centuries.
 In 1405, a fire broke out in the area of today’s Brunngasse alley and spread rapidly through the city, destroying more than 650 wooden houses.

-Since then, only stone would be used for the construction of buildings in Bern’s old town, which is why sandstone structures are so dominant here.
+Since then, only stone has been used for the construction of buildings in Bern’s old town, which is why sandstone structures are so dominant here.
 Many of the iconic landmarks were rebuilt in sandstone and they’ve been preserved ever since.

 The old town of Bern is truly an astonishing sight full of famous Swiss landmarks.
 Clock towers, fountains, statues, and gorgeous buildings are all reasons why Bern is a place you shouldn’t skip in Switzerland.